RWKV/RWKV-wiki/docs/basic/FAQ.md

 While the price of training a model keeps falling, training from scratch is a task most individuals underestimate the cost.

 There are lots of factors involved in training a model, most importantly is the dataset size (aka. number of tokens), the model size, and your timeline.
 Also you will need to budget in for mistakes, that could happen in the training process, and the human cost involved in setting up and preparing the whole process.
 All of which makes things hard to predict accurately.
-(Not to mention with that amount of money involved, you probably would want to have a say of the datasets being used, all of which takes time and labour to prepare)
+(Not to mention with that amount of money involved, you probably would want to have a say of the datasets being used, all of which takes even more time and labour to prepare)

 For example, it is predicted that LLaMA2 [70B foundation model cost $2.6M to train from scratch, with 2 Trillion tokens](https://twitter.com/moinnadeem/status/1681393075367841792) - so as a general rule of thumb, unless you have access to $1M worth of GPU time, you should not be considering training anything >14B from scratch.